kzhao682/Disaster_Response/README.md

 # Disaster Response Pipeline Project

+### Background:
+Following a disaster, there are a number of different problems that may arise.
+Different types of disaster response organizations take care of different parts of the disasters and observe messages to understand the needs of the situation.
+They have the least capacity to filter out messages during a large disaster, so predictive modeling can help classify different messages more efficiently.

+In this project, I built an ETL pipeline that cleaned messages using regex and NLTK.
+The text data was trained on a multioutput classifier model using random forest.
+The final deliverable is Flask app that classifies input messages and shows visualizations of key statistics of the dataset.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.